wooolfgang/corebase/README.md

 # Corebase

 Corebase is a graphql-first code template to bootstrap development of web applications.
 It scaffolds type definitions using [Nexus](https://nexusjs.org/) that allows you to create fully-typed applications from back-to-front with [Typescript](typescriptlang.org).
-It comes with a default authentication implementation, and uses modern technologies such as [NextJS](https://nextjs.org/), [Prisma](https://www.prisma.io/), and [TailwindCSS](https://tailwindcss.com/) which offers wonderful DX.
+It comes with a default authentication implementation, and uses modern technologies such as [NextJS](https://nextjs.org/), [Prisma](https://www.prisma.io/), and [TailwindCSS](https://tailwindcss.com/) which offers pleasant developer experience.
 Lastly, [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) defaults are initialized in order for you to be productively coding right off the bat!

 Technologies: